U.S. stocks end lower ahead of inflation report

 “There’s a lull period in terms of news,” said Chuck Carlson, chief executive at Horizon Investment Services in Hammond, Indiana.
 “We’re through earnings period and people are waiting for inflation numbers tomorrow, so you have a mixed market where the major averages aren’t doing much of anything.”

-Heavily shorted meme stocks extended their social media-driven rally, with Aethlon Medical (AEMD.O) soaring 388.2%.
+Heavily shorted meme stocks extended their social media-driven rally, with Aethlon Medical soaring 388.2%.

-Reddit chatter also helped to lift shares of prison operator GEO Group (GEO.N) and World Wrestling Entertainment (WWE.N) 38.4% and 10.9%, respectively.
+Reddit chatter also helped to lift shares of prison operator GEO Group and World Wrestling Entertainment 38.4% and 10.9%, respectively.

-However, other meme stocks such as Clover Health (CLOV.O), AMC Entertainment (AMC.N) and Bed Bath & Beyond (BBBY.O) closed lower.
+However, other meme stocks such as Clover Health, AMC Entertainment and Bed Bath & Beyond closed lower.

-Retail volume has returned to its January peak, according to Vanda Research, as social media forums scramble to identify the next GameStop Corp (GME.N), the stock that kicked off the phenomenon.
+Retail volume has returned to its January peak, according to Vanda Research, as social media forums scramble to identify the next GameStop Corp, the stock that kicked off the phenomenon.

 “It feels like alternative stock market,” Carlson added.
 It’s an indication of speculation.
 You can be successful if you get in at the right moment but it’s very difficult to play successfully over time.”